Study Formats: Courses, Self-Study, Tutors & More

 - Khan Academy, in partnership with LSAC, offers a FREE on-line course.
 See details at the link.

-- There are a number of websites that offer helpful materials:
+- There are a number of websites that offer helpful, free limited materials and resources

 - LSAT Hacks